build-on-aws/content/livestreams/build-on-answered/2023-07-19/index.md

 ---
-title: "Build On Answered | Episode 9 | Boto3, Auto Scaling, and Chaos engineering"
+title: "Build On Answered | All About Boto3, Auto Scaling, and Chaos engineering | S01 EP09"
 description: "Join us for Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!"
 tags:
     - iam